Data Export: CSV

 1st row

-General information about the Take and export settings.
-Included information are: format version of the CSV export, name of the TAK file, the captured frame rate, the export frame rate, capture start time, capture start frame, number of total frames, total exported frames, rotation type, length units, and coordinate space type.
+General information about the Take and export settings: Format version of the CSV export, name of the TAK file, the captured frame rate, the export frame rate, capture start time, capture start frame, number of total frames, total exported frames, rotation type, length units, and coordinate space type.

 2nd row